Component Parts & Assembly

 To access the wiper motor or expose the locking mechanism we need to remove the boot lining, to do this we need to remove the plastic moulding by the boot lock first.

-There are three stud heads A approx 1 cm in diameter. the heads ease out of the body, having withdrawn the stud , which can be stiff to move, the plastic moulding will come away from the bottom of the door.
+approx 1 cm in diameter. the heads ease out of the body, having withdrawn the stud , which can be stiff to move, the plastic moulding will come away from the bottom of the door.

-TOP_TIP If you should and break a head off one or more of the Black plastic pins heads do not panic.
+If you should and break a head off one or more of the Black plastic pins heads do not panic.
 Using a suitable tool drive the center pin only, through into the boot, and simply remove the body of the clip.
 When replacing the damaged unit find a suitable stud to hold the clip in place until a spare stud & pin can be obtained.
 I used the aluminum head section of a 3/16 rivet.
 Remember all the pin is doing is holding the black plastic moulding in place to stop coming away from the boot.

 Noisy /loose tailgate lining.

 Many 'A' Class owners complain about noise from the back of the car.
 Much of it on my car was coming from the head-rests which tend to vibrate if left extended out from the backs of the seats, this can be reduced by lowering them fully when not in use, and one third can be eliminated by placing the middle rest in the storage provision in the lower center seat area, this also improves vision when reversing.
+Much of my noise was coming from the tailgate lining which because it was loose on its studs was again able to vibrate, I must have replaced it a dozen times ensuring that the white pyramid studs located behind the lining were properly located but even then the lining was ill fitting.

-I have now completely overcome this problem by fitting four plastic rivets MB invoice number MA201 990 01 92 / 3303 Rivet.
-Cost about 20p each) I have installed two per side drilling through the carpet lining then positioning the lining in its correct position, then while holding the lining firmly in
+I have installed two per side drilling through the carpet lining then positioning the lining in its correct position, then while holding the lining firmly in

+position drill through the plastic beneath using a 1/8 drill, (Ensure when drilling that the drill is not too large or the rivet will not lock in position) then install the rivets, and apply the spreading pin.
+The lining is now held very firmly and the noise coming from that area has been greatly reduced, it also look much neater when the boot is opened.
 The major benefit of using these plastic studs & pins as distinct from pop rivets is that these can be removed should the lining need to be removed again and will not damage or split the plastic beneath.
-The boot lining is now only held in place by six clips and two screws, the white clips can be seen, B indicates the location of the two screws.
+The boot lining is now only held in place by six clips and two screws, the white clips can be seen,

+indicates the location of the two screws.
 However remember if you have a lock problem you will not be able to remove the lining to check the cable, before going further, In John's case this wouldn't have mattered because the cable was not at fault.

 Although John left with his boot lock working like new, the lock did jam again, luckily John had not replaced the plastic scuff plate and so no further damage was done, he did manage to re-open it using the technique explained on this page and made further adjustments to the locking plate fixed to the cross member rear of the boot space, this appears to have resolved the problem again.
 Only time will tell if it cures the problem long term, either way as a precaution do not be in a rush to fit the new scuff pate, ensure that the lock is working correctly first.